Substance Abuse Resources in Sedona Drug Rehab, Alcohol Rehab & Detox

 When a patient is enrolled in an outpatient treatment program, they will be at the treatment center for 10 to 20 hours during the week.
 This program will vary in length.
 Patients will be exposed to 12-step work, courses and healing activities in this program as well, and it’s typically the next step after a PHP.

 It might be a challenge to determine the treatment program that will be the most effective for you and your situation.
-This is why it can be extremely beneficial to speak to the addiction specialists at The Recovery Village as they will assess your situation and help to formulate an individualized treatment plan for you.
+This is why it can be extremely beneficial to speak to the addiction specialists, as they will assess your situation and help to formulate an individualized treatment plan for you.

 Seeking addiction treatment can feel overwhelming.
 We know the struggle, which is why we're uniquely qualified to help.